upstash/lock/README.md

 bun add @upstash/lock
 ```

+### Demo
+To see a demo of the lock in action, visit [https://lock-upstash.vercel.app](https://lock-upstash.vercel.app)

 To create the Redis instance, you can use the `Redis.fromEnv()` method to use an Upstash Redis instance from environment variables.
 More options can be found [here](https://github.com/upstash/upstash-redis#quick-start).

 ### Example Usage